Uti possidetis: Current position

 The classical doctrine that victory in war gave good title to conquered territory was modified in the 20th century.
 The League of Nations Covenant of 1919, while it required states to resort to conflict resolution, did permit recourse to war.
-However the 1928 Kellog-Briand Pact, ratified by most of the world's independent states, banned aggressive war; it was the basis on which the World War II war criminals were prosecuted in the Nuremberg and Tokyo Trials.
+However the 1928 Kellogg–Briand Pact, ratified by most of the world's independent states, banned aggressive war; it was the basis on which the World War II war criminals were prosecuted in the Nuremberg and Tokyo Trials.
 Its essentials were reproduced in the United Nations Charter (1945).
+By Article 2(4):

-By Article 2(4):although Article 51 does allow self-defence.
+although Article 51 does allow self-defence.